westpoint-robotics/wp_turtlebot3/turtlebot3_description/README.md

   - <https://github.com/ros-navigation/nav2_minimal_turtlebot_simulation.git>
   - <https://github.com/ROBOTIS-GIT/turtlebot3.git>
 - Only the code mentioned below has been updated and tested
-- The following directories and there content have been added:
+- The following directories and there content that have been added include:
   - turtlebot3_description/configs
   - turtlebot3_description/hooks
   - turtlebot3_description/launch